pyscajor/WreckAndRescueAtGunwalloe/protected-wrecks-at-gunwalloe.md

 This wreck has rare detailed documentation due to the disputes over the salvage. *St Anthony* was a 3 or 4 masted ‘carrack’, flagship of a fleet commanded by Antonio Pacheo for John (Joao) III of Portugal.
 Besides the ingots there were jewels, suits of armour, cloth, linen, musical and navigational instruments, candlesticks, and artillery, with pitch, tar, and other goods.
 Cannons of bronze and iron were also aboard to arm the ship.

-When the anchors snapped in a foul gale, on January 19th, the master deliberately made for Loe Bar beach, but the ship struck a hidden reef, turned broadside on to the waves, and was pounded to pieces.
+When the anchors failed to hold in a foul gale, on January 19th 1527, the master deliberately made for Loe Bar beach, but the ship struck a hidden reef, turned broadside on to the waves, and was pounded to pieces.
 Forty-five men, half the crew, managed to reach the shore.
 Goods were salvaged by the survivors and local people, but were fiercely contested.

 The Portuguese claimed that local gentry Godolphin, St Aubyn and Milliton robbed them violently, with drawn swords and armed retinues.
 The three Cornish lords maintained they were sent for to prevent embezzlement of goods, and negotiated and paid for the salvage rights.
 Enquiries followed, and the case went to the Court of the Star Chamber.
 Records of the ruling were lost in the Civil War, but John Chynoweth found that the Cornish lords gained greatly, while Henry VIII ensured some return of goods or their value to Portugal.